johnkary/johnkary.net/source/about/index.md

 type: page
 published: true
 ---
-As of October 2015 I have returned to contract/consulting for Kary Software LLC.
+As of October 2015 I have returned to contract/consulting under Kary Software LLC.
 I work remotely for my clients so I regularly travel around the United States (and sometimes internationally), staying somewhere for a few weeks before moving on to another city.
 I love it!
+(Unfortunately I'm on a hiatus from traveling to help take care of my mom, who had a brain aneurysm in January 2016.)

 Most recently between November 2013 to October 2015 I worked in Kansas City, MO as a software developer in the biomedical research field.
-Our small internal team built software used by our scientists and staff to facilitate their research in the causes, treatment and prevention of gene-based diseases.
+Our small internal team built software used by our scientists and staff to facilitate their research into the causes, treatment and prevention of gene-based diseases.

-Our primary application is a client-side web application written in ExtJS JavaScript framework, which talks to an HTTP API returning JSON built with PHP, Symfony2 framework and many in-house custom components.
+Our primary application was a client-side web application using the ExtJS JavaScript framework and talked to an HTTP API returning JSON built with PHP, Symfony2 framework and many in-house custom components.

-I attend and [regularly speak](http://johnkary.net/talks) at a number of local user groups, and even help organize a few:
+I help organize and [regularly speak](http://johnkary.net/talks) at a number of local user groups:

 * Co-Organizer, [Kansas City PHP User Group][]
 * Co-Organizer, [Lawrence Coders][]